upasadena/interactive-cyoa-tutorial/CONTRIBUTING.md

 ### Date and Time

-#### Timezone
+#### Time Zone
-The timezone used when writing dates and times should either be UTC, have the timezone indicated in brackets (like this), or, when unknown, have (unknown timezone) be put after it.
+The time zone used when writing dates and times should either be UTC, have the time zone indicated in brackets (like this), or, when unknown, have (unknown time zone) be put after it.

 #### Time Format
 Prefer 24 hours time, like **05:30** and **16:48**, rather than **5:30 a.m.**